nickibeaks/btc-scrna-training/material/docs/intro-cirro.md

 ![Image caption](figures/ciro-interface-step1.png){align=center}

+!!! tip

+    For more information regarding Cirro, please see its official [documentation](https://docs.cirro.bio).

 ## BTC scRNA settings

 When configuring the pipeline form, there are a few essential settings for this training.
 Ensure the `Dataset` is set to **BTC Training dataset** and the `Copy Parameters From` option is selected as **Run_01**.